PERSOL HR DATA BANK in APAC

 *It should be noted that the foregoing cumulative years of service include the period that the employee worked for a different employer and not only for the current employer of that employee, as well as the hours which are deemed to be the employee's years of service pursuant to administrative laws or the State Council.

-As a general rule, while the days of annual paid leave should be all used within one year, they can also be provided across business years in cases when it is unavoidable for business reasons.
+As a general rule, while the days of annual paid leave should all be used within one year, they can also be provided across business years in cases when it is unavoidable for business reasons.
 It should be noted, however, that if an employer is required to grant annual paid leave but fails to do so, the employer will be required to pay (purchase) 300% of the daily wages (*) of that employee.
 Moreover, when an employer is to terminate a labor contract with the employee and there is unused paid leave, the employer is similarly required to purchase such unused paid leave.

 Note that leaves, such as homecoming leave, special leave for weddings and funerals, and maternity leave, to be acquired by employees based on laws and suspension periods due to occupational injury or illness are not included in the annual paid leave period.